beakerandjake/quote-hero/README.md

  2. Now you must decide if you want to keep adding words or to use the words you have.
 Keep in mind you cannot delete words, once you add a word you are stuck with it.
  3. Once you are satisfied with your words you have to choose how you want to match:
     - If you are confident about your words you can click the **Match Exact** button.
 This will search any pages with the exact phrase formed by the words.
-    - Otherwise you can click the **Match Fuzzy** button, this is a more forgiving search.
+    - Otherwise you can click the **Match Forgiving** button, this is a more lenient search.
 It finds any pages which contains all of the words at least once somewhere on the page.
     - _Note_: If you only have one word you are only presented with one match button.
 4. At any time you can click the **Reset** button to clear your words and the results and start over.